intel/neural-compressor/docs/source/migration.md

 **Quantization with Intel Neural Compressor 2.X**

 In Intel Neural Compressor 2.X, this `conf.yaml` is set via the `QuantizationAwareTrainingConfig`.
-The corresponding information should be written as follows,
+The corresponding information should be written as follows (Note: the corresponding names of the parameters in 1.X yaml file are attched in the comment.)

 ```python
 from neural_compressor.config import QuantizationAwareTrainingConfig